 The Comedy Theatre is a venue for everyone and we work hard to make our shows and events safe and accessible for all.
 We’ve put together the below information about the venue but if there is anything missing or if you have any questions, please don’t hesitate to contact us.

-- Ticket Bookings
+- Accessibility Bookings

 Tickets are also available from the Regent Theatre box office located at 191 Collins Street, Melbourne (accessible via stairs only) from Monday to Friday 10am – 5pm, and 90 minutes prior to performances.